United Nations Permanent Forum on Indigenous Issues

 The UNPFII is working on the recognition of political rights of indigenous women.
 As such, the committee will focus on ensuring political rights under the UN Declaration on the Rights of Indigenous People, and reinforcing the position of women in local and national political life.

-Countries in crossed-out red text are no longer available.
+Countries in red text are no longer available.

 Keep in mind applications early on in a wave have a better chance of obtaining their first option